 Chris is an executive member of the Canadian Bar Association Construction Law Section - Alberta South and regularly speaks and writes on a variety of energy and construction litigation issues.
 He is often requested to comment on updates on related legal developments, contractual interpretation of industry agreements, preparation of delay and cost overrun claims, procurement and tendering law, audit disputes, builders' liens and alternative dispute resolution.

-In 2019, Chris was recognized by Who’s Who Legal as a future leader in construction law.
+In 2019, Chris was recognized as one of Canada’s leading litigators by Lexpert and a future leader in construction law by Who’s Who Legal.

 Among other pursuits, Chris enjoys playing team sports such as soccer and basketball.